-An earlier requirement to look after children under 5 in small groups or “bubbles” has been dropped in the latest guidance and “normal” sized groups can be used.
+A requirement after the first lockdown to look after children under 5 in small groups or “bubbles” has been dropped and “normal” sized groups can be used.
 However, staff should take action to reduce contact between groups wherever possible.
-When caring for children over the age of 5 advice on group sizes is set out by DfE in Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak.
+This is included in the system of controls advised in Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak.

-Early years providers should carry out the necessary risk assessments and ensure their workplace and work processes support social distancing.
+Early years providers must ensure their workplace and work processes support appropriate social distancing.
 Providing a “Covid-secure” environment that supports such distancing may require adjustments to buildings, for example, making areas “one way” and introducing adjustments at drop-off and pick-up times to reduce the numbers of people gathering in one place.

 Staff or children who are considered as extremely vulnerable or “high risk” were subject to special “shielding arrangements” during the height of the pandemic.
 This arrangement was “paused” during the summer and autumn but was reinstated at the start of the January 2021 lockdown.
 Guidance on Shielding and Protecting People who are Clinically Extremely Vulnerable from Covid-19 provides more information on this group of people.
 Latest guidance is that clinically extremely vulnerable staff are advised not to attend the workplace and clinically extremely vulnerable children are advised not to attend education or childcare.

 Cleanliness and good hygiene standards are important to help to prevent infection and the spread of disease in an early years provision.
 This is critical to avoid diseases such as E.coli, Norovirus or the spread of winter coughs, colds and influenza and to reduce the impact of coronavirus.
 There has been a requirement to enhance cleaning throughout the pandemic.
 During national lockdown periods, this is even more important.
 Cleaning should not neglect outdoor areas.
 Hygiene.

 Ensure staff are aware of the best methods of reducing the risk of spreading infectious illnesses in an early years service.
 Early years employers should take all reasonable actions to enable staff to maintain safe (2 metre) distancing from colleagues and from parents or visitors.
 Infectious Illnesses.

 Providers must effectively manage any case of a child or member of staff becoming ill with suspected Covid-19 infection while on the early years site.
-Providers should follow the guidance set out in Safe working in education, childcare and children’s social care settings, including the use of personal protective equipment (PPE).
-Covid-19 symptoms while on-site should be sent home with instructions to begin self-isolation.
+Providers should follow the guidance set out in Actions for Early Years and Childcare Providers During the Coronavirus (Covid-19) Outbreak.
+Any child or member of staff developing Covid-19 symptoms while on-site should be sent home with instructions to begin self-isolation.
 Covid-19 Symptoms at Nursery.

 Ensure that you have clear absence policies and that staff are aware of them.
 The effective management of sickness absence is a key issue for employers, to ensure continuity and stability, and the smooth running of the organisation.
 Sickness Absence.

 Review policies covering emergency planning and business continuity.
-Include staffing contingencies and anticipated winter pressures.
-Crisis Management Planning
+Include staffing contingencies and any anticipated seasonal pressures.
+Crisis Management Planning resources.

 Keep up to date with how to manage a potential Covid-19 outbreak.
 The local health protection team must be contacted if more than two cases of infection occur within 14 days.
 Guidance on Managing Covid-19 Outbreaks in Early Years Settings.

 In December the UK regulatory body, the Medicines and Healthcare products Regulatory Agency, authorised use of the first Covid-19 coronavirus vaccine.
-A major vaccination delivery programme was duly launched with the intention of offering vaccination to all adults in the UK.
-At present the vaccine available is not licensed for use on those under 16 years of age and there are no plans to vaccinate children.
+A major vaccination delivery programme was duly launched with the intention of offering vaccination to all adults in the UK by autumn 2021.
+At present the vaccines available are not approved for use on those under 16 years of age and there are no plans to vaccinate children.